bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Pagram**](mevic_gods/pagram.md) is the god of Yellow, order, civilization, gold, and autumn.

 ### God-trees
-The oric gods, or _gods of flesh_ in Avshenese, were the first trees in the world and are the creators of most living creatures in it.
+The oric gods, or _gods of flesh_ in avshenese, were the first trees in the world and are the creators of most living creatures in it.
 More commonly known as the _god-trees_, each was born of a seed during the [_First Communion_](../history.md#prehistory), planted by their corresponding mevic god.
 Despite being divine beings, they are physical, and thus, mortal.
 Regretfully, most of them have died, either in the [Schism](../history.md#war-of-autumn) or in the [Penance](../history.md#age-of-sap).

 * [**Tek**](godtrees/tek.md) is an immense banyan, shaded by imposing green crowns.
 It was planted by Matevos, and is the parent of the [elves](../kins/elf.md).
 * [**Et**](godtrees/et.md) was a blue birch with many-hued leaves.
 It was planted by Febrid, and is the creator of the [humes](../kins/hume.md).